ethberlinzwei/KnowledgeBase/resources/cosmos.md

 For more details on using Tendermint, see the respective documentation for [Tendermint Core](https://tendermint.com/docs/tendermint-core/), [benchmarking and monitoring](https://tendermint.com/docs/tools/), and [network deployments](https://tendermint.com/docs/networks/).

 [Tendermint Developer Sessions](https://www.youtube.com/playlist?list=PLdQIb0qr3pnBbG5ZG-0gr3zM86_s8Rpqv)

-# What is Cosmos?

-Cosmos is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like Tendermint consensus.

-In other words, Cosmos is an ecosystem of blockchains that can scale and interoperate with each other.
-Before Cosmos, blockchains were siloed and unable to communicate with each other.
-They were hard to build and could only handle a small amount of transactions per second.
-Cosmos solves these problems with a new technical vision.
-In order to understand this vision we need to go back to the fundamentals of blockchain technology.

 # What is the Cosmos SDK?